MrRio9/MrRio9.github.io/README.md

 Hi!
-Welcome to a new way to learn at Rio's Radiant Education! (working name) Here, we take old and boring concepts to new and exciting levels!
+Welcome to a new way to learn at Rio's Radiant Education! (working name)
+\nHere, we take old and boring concepts to new and exciting levels!
-With many articles, videos, and more to search through and learn about fun stuff, you'll never get bored of learning again!
+\nWith many articles, videos, and more to search through and learn about fun stuff, you'll never get bored of learning again!